shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/08_test_doubles_everywhere.md

 For example, we can run the same operations against the fake and the real thing and verify we get the same results.

-It’ll never be 100% the same - we make tradeoffs in how much we are willing to invest in testing the fake.
+It'll never be 100% the same - we make tradeoffs in how much we are willing to invest in testing the fake.

 Sometimes, a reliable fake already exists.
-For example, if you’re using SQLite - Python actually has a built-in, in-memory implementation.
+For example, if you're using SQLite - Python actually has a built-in, in-memory implementation.

-So google it, maybe you’ll get lucky.
+So google it, maybe you'll get lucky.

 An interesting thing you can do with fakes, is to run exactly the same test - once with a fake, and once with the real thing.

-For example, maybe we have 10 tests, and that’s too much to run against the real thing.
+For example, maybe we have 10 tests, and that's too much to run against the real thing.

 So we run all 10 with the fake.